usotnyk/ra-project01/README.md

   -changed fonts to google fonts as saved fonts were not loading on github.io;
   -added transitions on :hover for categories grid;

+Apr-22-2017

+Done:
+  -fixed categories grid:hover transitions;
+  -moved CSS reset to styles.css and js to main HTML to optimize performance.
+  -compressed images to minimize page size and loading time;

+  N.B. built in email verification (input field) does not work in Safari.